Master of Education (M.ED.) in Curriculum and Instruction

 ACCELERATED MASTER’S OPTION

 Available only to TCU undergraduates, the Accelerated Master’s Option allows outstanding students to combine a Bachelor’s degree with the Master of Education (M.Ed.) in only five years.
-By the end of their third year, Accelerated Option students must complete the specified 90 hours.
+Students are eligible to apply for admission to the graduate program if they will have completed 90 hours of undergraduate coursework by the end of their junior year.
 Learn more